theupdateframework/specification/tuf-spec.md

     definition](https://url.spec.whatwg.org/#path-relative-url-string) in the
     WHATWG URL specification.

-    It is allowed to have a <a>TARGETS</a> object with no <a>TARGETPATH</a>
+    It is allowed to have a <a for="targets-obj">TARGETS</a> object with no
-    elements.
-This can be used to indicate that no target files are available.
+    <a>TARGETPATH</a> elements.
+This can be used to indicate that no target
+    files are available.

   : <dfn for="targets-obj">LENGTH</dfn>
   ::